Skip to content

 1. Search and filter the table: / and start typing.

-2. Select a module in the table: use the arrow keys to go up and down and next/previous page.
+2. Select a module in the table: use the arrow keys to go up and down and next/previous page using the left and right arrow keys.

-3. See the docs for a selected module: ENTER.
+3. Read the docs for a selected module: ENTER.

-The following catalog flags control behavior of the underlying scaffold command when the S key is pressed in a catalog entry:
+The following catalog flags control behavior of the underlying scaffold command launched via s:

 • --no-include-root - Do not include the root configuration file in any generated terragrunt.hcl during scaffolding.